dagwa/wholecell-translation/README_Joe.txt

 	variables which track the position of a ribosome upon a specific mRNA.
 Unfortunately, it is difficult/impossible to know in advance how many ribosomes are currently active, thus it would require functionality within SBML to dynamically define variables
 	(or dynamically expand/contract a vector which lists this information).
+2) **Will be very coarse grained, and potentially difficult to integrate over time with other modules and implement features such as ribosome stalling ** - a single reaction could be defined for the elongation/translation of each protein, with the rate constants adjusted to match the "16 amino acids/second" limit of ribosome progression.
+There will also be issues with resource allocation when resources are limited.
+3) **Will be coarse grained, but maybe a suitable middle-ground** - specify the 'step-size' of elongation as a function of the elongation rate; e.g. for 1 second steps (as currently implemented), group together blocks of "16" reactions.
+This will still face problems with resource allocation under conditions of limited resources.

 Problems with the current implementation of tRNA aminoacylation: